singularhum/dealsFeedCanada/README.md

 The channels under All Deals will contain every deal from the source while the Hot Deals channels will only show deals that have reached a minimum score in a given time frame.

-Only about the latest 25-30 deals (first page) are tracked for each feed for occasionally keeping the it up-to-date.
+Only about the latest 25-30 deals (first page) are tracked for each feed for occasionally keeping them up-to-date.

 | Name | Description | Refresh Rate | Hot Deals | Source |
 | --- | --- | --- | --- | --- |